steipete/steipete.com/_posts/2020-09-21-disabling-keyboard-avoidance-in-swiftui-uihostingcontroller.md

 }
 ```

-See [my gist](https://gist.github.com/steipete/da72299613dcc91e8d729e48b4bb582c#file-uihostingcontroller-keyboard-swift) for a version that also removes the `safeAreaInsets`.
-Who would have thought that runtime trickery is still useful in SwiftUI times?
+See [my gist](https://gist.github.com/steipete/da72299613dcc91e8d729e48b4bb582c#file-uihostingcontroller-keyboard-swift) for a version that also removes `safeAreaInsets`.
+Who would’ve thought that runtime trickery is still useful in SwiftUI times?

 If this is useful to you, ping [@steipete on Twitter](https://twitter.com/steipete)!

-[^1]: The block-based notification API nowadays is inconvenient as it doesn't automatically deregister observers - using the target/action one is simpler, as these observers automatically deregister since iOS 9.
+[^1]: The block-based notification API nowadays is inconvenient, as it doesn’t automatically deregister observers — using the target/action one is simpler, as these observers have automatically deregistered since iOS 9.

-[^2]: If you wanna try this for yourself, [I've prepared an example here](https://twitter.com/steipete/status/1306925835010609152?s=21).
+[^2]: If you want to try this for yourself, [I’ve prepared an example here](https://twitter.com/steipete/status/1306925835010609152?s=21).

-[^3]: The method `makeViewDebugData` also looks pretty interesting...
+[^3]: The `makeViewDebugData` method also looks pretty interesting...

-[^4]: Apple Folks: FB8698723 - Provide API in UIHostingController to disable keyboard avoidance for SwiftUI views.
+[^4]: Apple Folks: FB8698723 — Provide API in UIHostingController to disable keyboard avoidance for SwiftUI views.